MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/rebase.md

 # Rebase

+## Related sections

+See [rebase][] page in Git section for more help on handling rebases.

+[rebase]: {{ site.baseurl }}{% link cheatsheets/version-control/git/commands/rebase.md %}

 ## Perform a rebase

 ### Using pull subcommand

 I find these the most useful, as it is one line and forces pulling in the remote with an implied `git fetch`.

-Rebase the current branch - useful for working on master or a feature branch when you have unpushed changes to rebase.
+This implies a rebase of current branch on the remote branch of the same name.
+Useful for working on master or a feature branch when you have unpushed changes to rebase.

 ```sh
 $ git pull --rebase